Advanced-Computer-Lab-2022/Akwya/README.md

      - Agile software development
      - Up-to-date backend and frontend development techniques

 ## Build Status🛠

-The Current Build Of the project is finalized and contains no bugs, errors or malfunctions, however future releases will contain additional features and unit tests.
+The current build of the project contains no bugs, errors or malfunctions, except for the following:
+- Logging in after resetting password requires hashing the password
+- Some UI elements need to look more consistent
+Future releases will contain additional features and unit tests.

 ## Code Style✍🏻